wyatt-troia/uber-price-estimate/README.md

 # Uber Price Estimator

 A single-page app that fetches real-time price and duration estimates of Uber rides, built using [React](https://reactjs.org/), [React Bootstrap](https://react-bootstrap.netlify.com/), and [Express](http://expressjs.com/).

-Origin and destination input is converted via the [Google Maps API](https://developers.google.com/maps/documentation/) to longitude-latitude coordinates, which are then provided to the [Uber API](https://developer.uber.com/) to generate the estimates.
+The app converts origin and destination input via the [Google Maps API](https://developers.google.com/maps/documentation/) to longitude-latitude coordinates, which are then provided to the [Uber API](https://developer.uber.com/) to generate the estimates.

 The use of the Google Maps API enables the app to intelligently handle a variety of user input, whether containing addresses, place names, or misspellings.

 ![Demo](https://imgur.com/cXz5W0v.gif)